cheepohchuan/INF1007_Notes/Lecture 4 - Workplace Ethics/L4 Quiz Answers.md

 - Have you told your manager about your concerns?
 - Have you tried every possible channel within the organization to resolve the problem?

+## Question 15
+A lawyer gives an expensive gift to a judge in the hope of getting a favorable ruling.
+This is an example of: (Choose the best option)
+- Bribery

+## Question 16
+Which of the following shows a good example of a problem statement?
+- Our stocks do not tally with what we have on the ledger, and we are losing an estimated $1000 every month.